Step-by-Step Guide How To Raise Seeds Successfully

 3. Make Tags and Labels.

-In addition, if you are planting in a seed tray, such as use soil blocks in a grid system, then it can be easily marked, just like cells in a spreadsheet.
+In addition, if you are planting in a seed tray using soil blocks in a grid system, it can be easily marked, just like cells in a spreadsheet.

 4. Seed Starting Mix.

-Whether sowing in a tray or in pots, the premise is that you have to be ready “Seed Starting Mix“.
+Whether sowing in a tray or in pots, the premise is that you have to be ready with “Seed Starting Mix”.
 They are perfect for seed sowing and help to create a clean seeding environment free of pathogens.
-If you want to buy them from the store, my advice is to buy organic products without additives (eg synthetic water granules or synthetic fertilizers).
+If you want to buy them from the store, my advice is to buy organic products without additives (e.g. synthetic water granules or synthetic fertilizers).
 Garden soil is NOT recommended.
-It compacts easily and may harbour diseases.
-You can also make your own seed sowing mixture according to some amazing recipes shared by people.
+It compacts easily and may harbor diseases.
+You can also make your own seed sowing mixture using some amazing recipes shared by people.

 Homemade Seed Sowing Mix Recipe: